This note sits alongside my Presuppositions and My Method of Simple Study.

 Jesus Christ alone redeems you.

 These are things you cannot do for yourself.
-Do not confuse His work with yours.
+I remind myself of this often so I don’t confuse His work with my response.

-At the same time, God has given you a real, commanded response.
-It does not earn anything—not salvation, not status—but it is the condition under which you receive many of His promises.
+At the same time, God has given you and me a real, commanded response.
+It does not earn anything—not salvation, not status—but it is often the condition under which we actually receive many of His promises.
+That’s why I talk elsewhere about conditional promises.

 In truth, almost every promise of God comes with conditions.